Here are many ideas on the subject of managing your poop on the forum or you can just buy a Metolius Waste Case.

 For those of you following along in your supertopo big walls book – this is pitch 15 of wall of early morning light

-That blank seam is the 5.14+ pitch that tommy no longer has to climb.
+That blank seam is the 5.14+ pitch that Tommy no longer has to climb.
 But just for fun, the next day he did work on it.
 This next photo, and all the good ones that follow, are from Corey Rich and I stole them from the Big Up Productions Web Site

 Tommy on the 5.14+ pitch 15 that he can now avoid with the pitch below

-unfortunately for tommy, a lot of the hard climbing on wall of early morning light is protected with the original Harding aluminum dowels.. yikes!!
+unfortunately for Tommy, a lot of the hard climbing on wall of early morning light is protected with the original Harding aluminum dowels.. yikes!!

-luckily for tommy, we had the new Moses Keyhole Hangers which are awesome.
+luckily for Tommy, we had the new Moses Keyhole Hangers, which are awesome.
 You can read a great thread and see how these are made here

 ROUND 3

-luckily, the sun came out and our solar panel was back in action and I could once again follow “As The Taco Turns” and web sites - by the way, if you are going to spend a lot of time at belays on el cap, I really recommend an iphone and a solar panel
+luckily, the sun came out and our solar panel was back in action and I could once again follow “As The Taco Turns” and web sites - by the way, if you are going to spend a lot of time at belays on el cap, I really recommend an iphone and a solar charger

 Ok, enough with the 5.13+ warm up, lets get to some REAL climbing

-Below is one of the route cruxes that Tommy has not figured out yet: the features end and he has to make an eight foot horizontal dyno! it looks impossible. and it might be. but that didnt stop tommy from making about 20 tries (and 20 falls).
+Below is one of the route cruxes that Tommy has not figured out yet: the features end and he has to make an eight-foot horizontal dyno! it looks impossible. and it might be. but that didn't stop Tommy from making about 20 tries (and 20 falls).
 He was hitting the almost every time, but its just such a big move that the swing through of the legs will be really hard to control.

 There are a couple dyno's like that.
 But for the most part the reason the route is so hard is not the BIG moves but the little ones.
-You have to hold onto microscopic edges and stand on... well stand on things that dont even resemble footholds.
+You have to hold onto microscopic edges and stand on... well stand on things that don't even resemble footholds.
 Tommy said this has been the key to unlocking so many hard el cap routes "It took me 4 years until I finally learned how to stand on "edges" I never thought were possible to stand on."

 Tommy continued "That is the reason so many 5.14+ or even 5.15 climbers get shut down on El Cap.
 It takes years to learn the technical hand and footwork you need on el cap."